tytydraco/yessleep/out/A_Customer_Is_Sending_Me_Photos_Of_Missing_People.md

 Last Monday, I came into work and started by looking at my backlog of customer emails.
 The first one I saw when I booted up my computer was from an ID named facelisting@finalproofs.co.

 The email read, "I need these images printed at 11x14 on matte paper (200 gsm).
 Each page needs to have a half-inch white border around the photo.
+One-sided.
 Then, I need you to bind them with coils into a book.
 I want a front page for this book with a title in the center that reads, in cursive, 'Faces in Passing: Volume 1'.
 Let me know how much I owe you for one copy.
 Accuracy is critical."

 Very specific.
 This person knew what they wanted.
 Attached to the email was a zip file with about thirty pictures, each photo of a different person.
 None of them particularly resembled fashion models; they looked like ordinary people.